-All students are encouraged to sign up for the e2Campus alert system, which is used to send text message and e-mail notifications about safety issues that impact our locations. e2Campus is a component of our SOS (Emergency Information) Alert system.
+The e2Campus alert system is used to send text message and e-mail notifications about safety issues that impact our locations. e2Campus is a component of our SOS (Emergency Information) Alert system.
 Only safety-related notices will be sent.
-You will not receive general information about events at the university and your contact information will not be shared with a third-party when you register.

 You may also view notifications at our SOS Website and most alerts are also posted via our TROYUSOS Twitter account.
 The status of online services, such as Canvas and E-mail, are posted to the Website and to our Twitter account.